abdullahsweesi11/repo-seek/README.md

 Note: when using "stdout" as the output method, a maximum of 50 results will be displayed to prevent flooding in the terminal.
 If you need more than 50 results, use "json" or "csv" as the output method.

+Note: inputting extremely large numbers (>) into numerical types can lead to undefined results.

 To make this project worthwhile, it must extend the functionalities that Github already provides (in its website's search bar):
 - Exporting to different output
 - Remove urls by default, and ask users to use --include-urls flag, since urls clutter output